 Each University of Dallas department shall develop and maintain a Chemical Inventory List (CIL) for every hazardous substance known to be present in their work area(s).
 The identity of the substance appearing on the CIL shall be the same name that appears on the manufacturer’s label and the MSDS for that substance.
 The CIL shall be updated at least annually to accurately reflect all the hazardous chemicals present in each department’s work area(s).

-A Campus Safety Officer will be designated to assist outside agencies in determining chemicals or substances that may be involved in the emergency.
+A University of Dallas Police Department officer will be designated to assist outside agencies in determining chemicals or substances that may be involved in the emergency.
 That officer will be responsible for contacting the individual in each University department responsible for maintaining Material Safety Data Sheets (MSDS).
 The MSDSs must be made available if requested by any assisting outside agency and must be temporarily posted outside of any chemical containing area in addition to the regular compliance standards.